ClickHouse/clickhouse-docs/docs/en/manage/tuning-for-cloud-cost-efficiency.md

 ## Avoid using Nullable column

 [Nullable column](../sql-reference/data-types/nullable/) (e.g. Nullable(UInt8)) creates a separate column of UInt8 type.
-This additional column has to be processed every time when user works with a nullable column.
-This leads to an additional storage space used and almost always negatively affects performance.
+This additional column has to be processed every time a user works with a nullable column.
+This leads to additional storage space used and almost always negatively affects performance.